 - Answers to security questions over the phone

-Unemployment Fraud is at an all time high right now.
+Scammers continue to exploit the pandemic by committing unemployment fraud.
 The Department of Justice is urging individuals to report unemployment fraud as soon as it happens.

 If you information has been compromised, follow these steps: